Optically trapped Feshbach molecules of fermionic $^{161}$Dy and $^{40}$K: Role of light-induced and collisional losses: Light-Induced Losses

 In Fig.~\ref{fig:Spectroscopy}(b), we show a corresponding spectroscopic measurement in the region around \SI{1547}{nm}.
 In contrast to the 1051-nm case, we do not observe any broad resonance features.
 Instead, we identify three much sharper loss features on a slowly varying background.
 By performing individual Lorentzian fits on each of the features, we extract a typical linewidth (full width at half maximum) of approximately $\SI{1.2}{GHz}$ and a separation between neighboring lines of about \SI{20}{GHz}.
-This separation between the lines is of the order of typical rotational splittings in diatomic molecules, as observed in other heteronuclear systems, like KRb \cite{Kasahara1999dfo}, and NaRb \cite{Guo2016coa,Guo2017hrm}.
-However, without any knowledge of the DyK molecular structure, a comprehensive interpretation is not possible.
+This separation between the lines is of the order of typical rotational splittings in diatomic molecules, as observed in other heteronuclear systems, like KRb \cite{Kasahara1999dfo}, and NaRb \cite{Guo2016coa,Guo2017hrm}, {but the lines seem to be unusually broad.
+Detailed knowledge of the DyK molecular structure will be needed for a comprehensive interpretation of all these observations.}